BestUserNameYouWillSee/comic-book-heroes/README.md

 # Introduction
-Following an angular tutorial because of school.
+Following an angular tutorial because of school(We didn't have to follow the tutorial.
+You could have made your own project)<br>
 I've done all 6 parts of the tutorial which we had to do.

 ## Week 1
 The first week we did 1.
 The hero editor.
 In this tutorial we started with generating a component with "ng generate component heroes" after this I had to create a hero interface and display said hero interface.
 I imported some modules.
 Made it so we could show the hero object.